 To celebrate the 50th anniversary of Stonewall, the museum hosts two exhibits and one installation exploring LGBTQ+ history in NYC.
 Letting Loose and Fighting Back: LGBTQ+ Nightlife Before and After Stonewall focuses on the City's storied queer nightlife scene and how it created community, fostered policital connections and even influenced pop culture.
-The other major exhibit is By the Force of Our Presence: Highlights from the Lesbian Herstory Archives, which looks at lesbian urban life both pre-1969 and afterwards, and how it was key in the building institutions and organizing the fight for gay rights.
-Also on diplay will be a special graphic installation at the museum, Say It Loud, Out and Proud: Fifty Years of Pride, which surveys imagery and iconography from 50 years of the City's Pride marches.
+The other major exhibit is By the Force of Our Presence: Highlights from the Lesbian Herstory Archives, which looks at lesbian urban life both pre-1969 and afterward, and how it was key in the building institutions and organizing the fight for gay rights.
+Also on diplay will be a special graphic installation at the museum, Say It Loud, Out and Proud: Fifty Years of Pride, which surveys imagery and iconography from 50 years of the City's Pride Marches.

 Eugene Gordon, ACT UP activists at Pride March, 1988.
 New-York Historical Society Library